-- (1) Percentage VMT reductions taken from Transportation Control Measures for the t Francisco Bay Area: Analyses of Effectiveness and Costs, Deakin, Harvey, Skabardonis Inc., July 1991 (revised October 1991).
-Data adjusted by BAAQMD staff for Deficiency List measures B13 and E1 based on additional information known about project/rule implementation as of October 1992. - Daily VMT in 1997 for Nine County Bay Area = 118,903,077 Source: Transportation Improvement Program for the Nine County San Francisco Bay Area, Volume III.
+- (1) Percentage VMT reductions taken from Transportation Control Measures for the Example 1991.
+Prancisco Bay Area: Analyses of Effectiveness and Costs, Deakin, Harvey, Skabardonis Inc., July 1991 (revised October 1991).
+Data adjusted by BAAQMD staff for Deficiency List measures B13 and E1 based on additional information known about project/rule implementation as of October 1992. - Daily VMT in 1997 for Nine County Bay Area = 118,903,077

+Source: Transportation Improvement Program for the Nine County San Francisco Bay Area, Volume III.
 Metropolitan Transportation Commission, September 23, 1992, Table A.1, p.
 III-B-74. - (3) Use peak hour factor of roadway segment to calculate peak hour VMT reduction associated with each measure.
-If unknown, assume 10% for arterials and 8% for freeways/expressways. - (4) Quantities involving a dollar expenditure per year are assumed to have a five year lifespan.
+If unknown, assume 10% for arterials and 8% for freeways/expressways. - Quantities involving a dollar expenditure per year are assumed to have a five year lifespan.
 For example, if City A wants to spend \$500,000 over 5 years toward the lease of space and staff to operate a transit store as a deficiency plan measure, City A would take credit for implementation of \$500,000/\$15,000,000 (or 3.3%) of that measure.
-Daily VMT would be reduced 23,781 x 0.033, or 785 VMT; peak hour VMT would be reduced 23,781 x 0.033, or 785 VMT; peak hour VMT would be reduced complementation of \$500,000 (or 3.3%) of that measure.
-Daily VMT would be reduced 23,781 x 0.033, or 785 VMT; peak hour VMT would be reduced complementation of \$500,000 (or 3.3%) of that measure complementation of \$500,000 (or 3.3%) of that measure.
-Daily VMT would be reduced complementation of \$500,000 (or 3.3%) of that measure complementation of \$500,000 (or 3.3%) of that measure.
-Daily VMT would be reduced complementation of \$500,000 (or 3.3%) of that measure complementation of \$500,000 (or 3.3%) of that measure.
-Daily VMT would be reduced complementation of \$500,000 (or 3.3%) of that measure complementation of \$500,000 (or
+Daily VMT would be reduced 23,781 x 0.033, or 785 VMT; peak hour VMT would be reduced 2,378 x 0.033, or 79 VMT.
+Deficiency plans that include measures involving ongoin operating costs would need to make a guarantee of continued funding as part of plan.